Series "Journalism for sale"

 The Waseda Chronicle is an independent non-profit newsroom dedicated to investigative journalism.
 It is an official member of the GIJN (Global Investigative Journalism Network) which is comprised of 155 non-profit news organizations from 65 countries.
-The Waseda Chronicle joined the network in June 2017, becoming its first Japanese member.
+The Waseda Chronicle joined the network in June 2017, becoming its first Japanese member as news organization.

 About a year since its inception it became independent from the university in order to evolve into a new journalism NGO that advocates investigative journalism.